Last blog – A love letter to the essay

 TO READ NICKY'S RECENT BLOGS CLICK HERE

-Nicky Lambert is FoWHL’s third Writer in Residence, and like her predecessors she is a big fan of libraries.
+Nicky Lambert was FoWHL’s third and most recent Writer in Residence, and like her predecessors she is a big fan of libraries.
 After studying History and English, Nicky qualified as a mental health nurse, and is now an Associate Professor and Director of Teaching and Learning Mental Health and Social Work at Middlesex University in Hendon.
 She has been a member of West Hampstead Library since moving here 2011 and tweets about mental health and wellbeing under the name @niadla